Helicopter Parenting and Narcissism: The Hidden Connection

 No Boundaries: When Your Parent Acts Like Your Boss, Roommate, and Therapist

-A common sign of the overparenting effects on children is a lack of Boundaries.
+A common sign of the overparenting effects on children is a lack of healthy boundaries.
 If you were raised by one of those parents, you might not even know the word.

 When Enmeshment and Helicopter Parenting Happen Together